TL;DR

 | Custom features | Varies |

-Low entry pricing often shifts cost to usage later.
+Low starting prices often shift cost to usage later.

 White-Label OTT vs Custom Build